SUSE/cf-ci/cf/README.md

 ruby deploy.rb --target=rofl develop vagrant
 ```

-This assumes the secrets directory and the HCF directory (for the role manifest)
+This assumes the secrets directory and the SCF directory (for the role manifest)
 are located relative to this one like in GitHub URLs.
 If not, provide additonal
-`--secrets-dir` and `--hcf-dir` arguments.
+`--secrets-dir` and `--scf-dir` arguments.